 Atlas-based lobe estimation.
 For regional investigation of certain lung pathologies and conditions, it is often useful to quantify measurements of interest within more localized regions, such as the lobes.
 However there is little (if any) usable in- formation in 1H MRI for image-based lobar segmentation which has led to alternative geometric subdivisions which are ad hoc, non-anatomical, and do not adequately address intra- and inter-subject correspondences.
-However, we can take advan- tage of inter-subject similarities in lobar geometry to provide a prior-based estimation of lobar divisions using a consensus labeling approach (cf Figure 2).
+Nevertheless, we can take advan- tage of inter-subject similarities in lobar geometry to provide a prior-based estimation of lobar divisions using a consensus labeling approach (cf Figure 2).
 Specifically, to generate the lobe segmentation in a target 1H or CT lung image, we register the same-modality atlas set to the target image (given the general increased robustness of intra-modality vs. inter-modality image registration) using the B-spline SyN registration approach described earlier [12].
 Subsequently, we warp the set of lobe label images to the target image using the atlas-to-target transformation.
 This process will be illustrated publicly as part of the project using the open-data multi-atlas CT and 1H atlas libraries created as part of Sub-Aim 1b.
-Since we have no intensity information inside the target lung mask and CT atlas lung masks, we use a simply majority voting strategy to generate the opti- mal labeling for the target image.
-Following the majority voting, we remove any labelings outside the lung mask and assign any unlabeled voxels with the label closest in distance to that voxel.
-This methodology is more thoroughly described in [50] where we showed that lobar overlap measures in 1H MRI were on par with state-of-the-art CT methods where fissure information is actually visible (left upper: 0.882 0.059, left lower: 0.868 0.06, right upper: 0.852 0.067, right middle: 0.657 0.130, right lower: 0.873 0.063).
+Since we have no intensity information inside the target lung mask and CT atlas lung masks, a simply majority voting strategy is used to generate the consensus labeling for the target image.
+Following this step, we remove any labelings outside the lung mask and assign any unlabeled voxels with the label closest in distance to that voxel.
+Additional details can be found in [50] where we showed that lobar overlap measures in 1H MRI were on par with state-of-the-art methods for CT images, in which fissure information is actually visible (left upper: 0.882 0.059, left lower: 0.868 0.06, right upper: 0.852 0.067, right middle: 0.657 0.130, right lower: 0.873 0.063).
 We will extend this framework to pulmonary CT in providing spatial prior probability maps de- rived from image-specific CT data features such as fissures, airways, and blood vessels for data-driven, subject-specific lobe segmentation [62].
+[FIX: add text describing EXTENSION to PET]